Former Olympian and accused Capitol rioter takes plea deal, report says

 Accused Capitol rioter Klete Keller, who was previously a gold-winning Olympic swimmer, has accepted a plea deal in relation to the 6 January attack, NBC Washington has reported.

-“Mr Keller is prepared to go forward” with the deal, the former swimmer’s lawyer said in court on Wednesday, according to NBC reporter Scott MacFarlane.
+“Mr Keller is prepared to go forward” with the deal, the former swimmer’s lawyer said in court in Washington, DC on Wednesday, according to NBC reporter Scott MacFarlane.

+Mr Keller has been indicted on seven charges related to the January insurrection, including disorderly conduct, impeding a law enforcement officer, obstructing an official proceeding, and unlawfully entering a restricted building.
+It is not yet clear which of these charges he plans to plead guilty to.

+A plea hearing and sentencing hearing are being scheduled, but the judge wants some changes made to the language of the plea deal first, Mr MacFarlane reported.

 Join our new commenting forum